-Strum Acoustic GS-1 offers a healthy batch of guitar-oriented sound-design
+Strum Acoustic GS-1 offers a healthy batch of guitar-oriented sound-design controls.

 It's axiomatic that even though synths can evoke realistic-sounding acoustic instruments, the performance provides the most important impression of realism.
 Many synthesizers attempt to emulate guitars, with varying degrees of success, replicating the nuances of idiomatic chord voicings, guitar strumming, and other articulations.